Score breakdown

 But around town, this powertrain combo struggles a little and can feel frustratingly slow and jerky at low speeds, not to mention a tad thirsty.

-It is also paired with a conventional eight-speed torque converter that is smooth and intelligent in operation.
-Where the six-speed gearbox of the willing but underpowered petrol engine would desperately hold onto gears, the eight-speed plays more confidently with its extra ratios and torque.
+Where the six-speed of the willing but underpowered petrol engine would desperately hold onto gears, it plays more confidently with the hybrid setup.

 Ride comfort across the range is firm but not jarring – endowing the Tucson with a more sporting feel.